thevuong/turbo-sample/packages/typescript-config/README.md

 # @eslint-sample/typescript-config

-Shared TypeScript configurations for different project types in the monorepo.
+Shared TypeScript configurations for different project types.
 This package provides optimized `tsconfig.json` configurations that can be extended for various use cases including libraries, React applications, Next.js applications, and base projects.

 ## Features

-- 🎯 **Multiple Configurations**: Tailored configs for different project types
+- 🎯 **Multiple Configurations**: Four tailored configs for different project types
-- 🚀 **Modern TypeScript**: Supports latest TypeScript features and best practices
+- 🚀 **Modern TypeScript**: Uses ES2022 target with ESNext modules and bundler resolution
-- 📦 **Extensible**: Easy to extend and customize for specific needs
+- 📦 **Extensible**: All configurations extend from a common base configuration
-- 🔧 **Strict Mode**: Enforces strict type checking for better code quality
+- 🔧 **Strict Mode**: Comprehensive strict type checking enabled by default
-- ⚛️ **Framework Ready**: Specialized configurations for React and Next.js
+- ⚛️ **Framework Ready**: Specialized configurations for React and Next.js with proper JSX handling
-- 📚 **Library Optimized**: Dedicated configuration for library development
+- 📚 **Library Optimized**: Dedicated configuration with build output and path mapping

 ## Installation